 Pain is an unwelcome friend.

-Nobody likes it when it shows up, but it often is the alarm that tells us something else is wrong.
+Nobody likes it when it shows up, but it is often the alarm that tells us something else is wrong.

-Without it we may not got to the doctor before it is too late, and we wouldn’t know to pull our hand out of the fire, or to stop running on a bad knee.
+Without pain we may not got to the doctor before it is too late, and we wouldn’t know to pull our hand out of the fire, or to stop running on a bad knee.

 Pandemics are a sharp, undeniable pain we cannot ignore.